openharmony/docs/en/application-dev/ui/arkts-performance-improvement-recommendation.md

 ![list1](figures/list1.gif)

-## Reduce application sliding white blocks.
+## Minimizing White Blocks During Swiping

-To minimize white blocks during swiping, expand the UI loading range by increasing the value of **cachedCount** for the **\<List>** and **\<Grid>** components. cachedCount indicates the number of items preloaded in the off-screen List/Grid.
+To minimize white blocks during swiping, expand the UI loading range by increasing the value of **cachedCount** for the **\<List>** and **\<Grid>** components. **cachedCount** indicates the number of list or grid items preloaded outside of the screen.
-If you need to request a network image, you can download the content in advance before the item slides to the screen to reduce the number of white blocks.
+If an item needs to request an online image, set **cachedCount** as appropriate so that the image is downloaded in advance before the item comes into view on the screen, thereby reducing the number of white blocks.
-The following is an example of using the cachedCount parameter:
+The following is an example of using **cachedCount**:

 ```ts
 @Entry